 - She became a recluse in the early 1860s.

-- At the time, her death was put down to Bright’s disease: a kidney disease which is accompanied by high blood pressure and heart disease.
+- At the time, her death was put down to Bright’s disease: a kidney disease that is accompanied by high blood pressure and heart disease.

 - ‘Hope is the thing with feathers –‘ is perhaps Dickinson’s best-known, and most loved poem.
 It is much lighter than the majority of her works and focuses on the personification of hope.
 It is a bird that perches inside her soul and sings.
 The bird asks for nothing.
 It is at peace, and is, therefore, able to impart the same hope and peace to the speaker.
 She can depend on it, and take pleasure from it.
 The text is also a prime example of the way that Dickinson used nature as a metaphor for the most complicated of human emotions.